The Residual Stream as a Vector Space

 This decomposition is the foundation for the composition framework covered in the next article.
 When we stack multiple layers, layer 2 heads can read the outputs of layer 1 heads from the residual stream, creating composed behaviors that neither head could achieve alone.

-The QK/OV decomposition is not just a mathematical curiosity.
-It provides the conceptual vocabulary that the entire field of mechanistic interpretability uses to describe what attention heads do.
-When researchers say a head is a "previous token head" or an "induction head," they are making claims about the head's QK circuit (what it attends to) and its OV circuit (what it copies).
+The QK/OV decomposition provides the vocabulary researchers use to describe what attention heads do.
+Calling a head a "previous token head" or an "induction head" makes two claims: its QK circuit selects a particular source, and its OV circuit writes a particular effect.
 The framework from Elhage et al. [3]A Mathematical Framework for Transformer Circuits

 Elhage, N., Nanda, N., Olsson, C., et al.

-Anthropic, 2021 transforms the four opaque weight matrices of an attention head into two interpretable objects with clear functional roles.
+Anthropic, 2021 turns four opaque weight matrices into two objects with distinct functional roles.

 The mathematical framework also gives us concrete, inspectable matrices.
 The end-to-end QK circuit is a vocabulary-sized matrix we can examine entry by entry.
 The end-to-end OV circuit directly tells us how attending to each token affects the output logits.
 These are not abstractions; they are real, computable objects that researchers use every day to understand what transformers learn.